How to make use of our built-in icons, photos, images and UI kits

 Like with other library items, you can replace the selected item on the canvas with the one from the library.

-- Detach from Symbols: Converts the selected instance into a layered object.
+- Detach from Components: Converts the selected instance into a layered object.

-- Detach from Library: Adds the main symbol of the selected instance to the document assets, i.e. to the symbols page.
-After you detach a symbol from the library, you can work with it as with all other symbols in your project.
+- Detach from Library: Adds the main component of the selected instance to the document assets, i.e. to the Components page.
+After you detach a component from the library, you can work with it as with all other components in your project.

 - Restore instance size: Restores the original size of the selected instance.

 Layer and text styles